lxdao-official/Idea3/README.md

-# Idea3 - Publish, Own, and Sell Your Ideas on the Blockchain
+# Idea3 - Make more ideas reality

 ## our mission